A1tor/Battlefury-Mages/README.md

 # Battlrfury Mages
- Simple multiplayer PvP game about mages and spells
+ Simple multiplayer PvP game about mages and spells.
+Created with Unity This game was created during university studies